5 Money Saving Challenges to Try This Year

 5. The $5 Bill Challenge

 The $5 bill challenge is one of the simplest and most effective ways to save money without having to think about it too much.
-This challenge is great for those who use cash frequently and want to build up savings passively.
+This challenge works well for those who use cash frequently and want to build up savings over time.

 How it works: